CatspawMods/Anomaly-Addon-Archive/Interaction Dot Marks/README.md

 If enabled, the color of the condition/battery text will change based on the value, using the same colors as the base game.
 > [!NOTE]
-> This feature may have a very minor performance cost on low-end machines.
+> This feature may have a very minor performance cost on the most potato of low-end machines.
 You can try disabling it for a tiny gain, if any, when there are many nearby pickup items that use condition or battery.
 ## Show total weight in containers
 * Config setting: `show_stash_weight`
 * Default: `false`